k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 Once chosen, all other tables become blurred.
-Additionally, the light bulb icon at the schema' top bar turns orange, indicating that the highlighting feature is currently turned-on.
+Additionally, the highlighting bulb icon in the schema' top bar turns orange, indicating that the highlighting feature is currently turned-on.